 - The market is best at deciding how and when to produce.

 In a free market, there tends to be inequality in income, wealth and opportunity.
 Private charity tends to be partial.
 Government intervention is necessary to redistribute income within society.

 - Diminishing marginal returns to income.
 The law of diminishing returns states that as income increases, there is a diminishing marginal utility.
 If you have an income of £2 million a year.
-An increase in income to £2.5 million gives only a marginal increase in happiness / utility.
-For example, your third sports car gives only small increase in total utility.
+An increase in income to £2.5 million gives only a marginal increase in happiness/utility.
+For example, your third sports car gives only a small increase in total utility.

 - Fairness.
 In a free market, inequality can be created, not through ability and handwork, but privilege and monopoly power.
 Without government intervention, firms can exploit monopoly power to pay low wages to workers and charge high prices to consumers.
 Without government intervention, we are liable to see the growth of monopoly power.
 Government intervention can regulate monopolies and promote competition.
 Therefore government intervention can promote greater equality of income, which is perceived as fairer.

 - Inherited wealth.
 Often the argument is made that people should be able to keep the rewards of their hard work.
 But, if wealth and income and opportunity depend on being born into the right family, is that justified?
 A wealth tax can reduce the wealth of the richest, and this revenue can be used to spend on education for those who are born in poor circumstances.

 - Rawls social contract.
 Rawls’ social contract stated that the ideal society is one where you would be happy to be born in any situation, not knowing where you would end up.
 Using this social contract, most people would not choose to be born in a free market because the rewards are concentrated in the hands of a small minority of the population.
 If people had no idea where they would be born, they would be more likely to choose a society with a degree of government intervention and redistribution.